Uniswap/docs/docs/api/subgraph/guides/v3-subgraph-example.md

 ### All Tokens

 Similar to retrieving all pools, you can fetch all tokens by using skip.

+> **Note**
-Note: This query will not work in the graph sandbox and more resembles the structure of a query you'd pass to some graphql middleware like Apollo.
+> This query will not work in the graph explorer and more resembles the structure of a query you'd pass to some GraphQL middleware like Apollo.

 ```
 query tokens($skip: Int!) {